Ridhimaa03/Delta/README.md

 # Delta
-This is the demo for github
+This is the demo for github.